JimMoen/emqx-docs/en_US/data-integration/syskeeper.md

 3. Enter a name for the Connector.
 The name should combine upper/lower case letters or numbers, for example, `my_sysk`.

 4. Set the **Server** to the address of the SysKeeper proxy server, for example, `172.17.0.1:9002`.

+   - The address `172.17.0.1` is the virtual IP address configured by SysKeeper for Security Zone III.
+   - The port `9002` is the listening port configured by the SysKeeper Proxy of EMQX in Security Zone III.

 5. Before clicking **Create**, you can click **Test Connectivity** to test that the Connector can connect to the SysKeeper Proxy.